Translate

 Heatheryburn farm and geese.

-Beyond the farm we continued by track to the junction near Riddlehamhope, turned left and at a fingerpost hraded across fields to mile 5 where we took a bracken high and hard to follow footpath downhill. (mile 5) Hard going through the bracken but on Hope Fell it was difficult to find a path through the heather.
+Beyond the farm we continued by track to the junction near Riddlehamhope, turned left and at a fingerpost headed across fields to mile 5 where we took a bracken high and hard to follow footpath downhill. (mile 5) Hard going through the bracken but on Hope Fell it was difficult to find a path through the heather.
 Some stayed lower down and some climbed to admire the trig point before finding the Carriers Way, a metalled track at last.

 The trig point on Newbiggin Fell.